Understanding Hyperlinks: How Links Connect the Web

 The Anatomy of a Hyperlink

-Every hyperlink has two main parts:
+Every hyperlink consists of two main parts:

-Example in HTML: <a href="https://www.example.com/">Visit Example</a>
+Example in HTML code: <a href="https://www.example.com/">Visit Example</a>

 How Hyperlinks Work